G-Zhen/G-Zhen/README.md

 # 💫 About Me:
 I'm a Computer Science major at UC Irvine graduating in June 2024.
 * Initially a Bio Sci major in pre-med, I found my true passion in CS and switched by the end of my 2nd year in college.
 * I'm a huge Star Wars and FF7 fan.
 I enjoy digital painting and video games.
+* I have a separate Github for my work.

 ## 🌐 Socials: